Home/Seeds/Lotus Seed

 How to Store

-Store in an airtight container in a cool, dry place to maintain freshness and prevent spoilage.
+Store lotus seeds in an airtight container in a cool, dry place.
+For longer shelf life, refrigerate or freeze them.

 Myths vs Realities